ByAUJay

 Risks:

-- Collusion or validator compromise
+- Possible collusion or compromise of validators

 Best Practices:

-- Regular security audits and formal verification
+- Don’t skimp on regular security audits and formal verification

 Security in Rollups